openthread/ot-ns/cli/README.md

 ### log \[ debug | info | warn | error \]

 Inspect the current log level, or set a new log level.
-The default is taken from the command line argument, or 'warn' if nothing specified.
+The default is taken from the command line argument, or 'warn' if nothing is specified yet.
 Use 'debug' to see detailed log messages.
+Log level 'info' or lower is needed to see any OT node's stack + application log messages.

 ```bash
 > log